 3. How to Measure the Interest in Your Legal Stories

 A legal story is easy.
 You are putting down on paper the words you use every day when speaking with a new client when you describe what their legal problem is and how you can help.
 You are so used to this process, you don't think of it as a story.
 But every time you talk with a client, explaining how the law will see their situation, you are storytelling.
 Write those stories down.
 It is not hard.

 Here are the 3 simple steps the Franchise Info uses to measure interest in your stories.

-You write a story, we publish it in our newsletter, an audience of around 12,000 US and 3,000 Canadians, in the franchise industry, and then we:
+You write a story, we distribute it to our LinkedIn connections, currently over 12,000 in the franchise industry.

-2. The IAFD measures click throughs in a newsletter because that tells us exactly who read your article.
-Improve your marketing content, based on what the IAFD knows about the individuals who read the article and their franchising problems.
+2. Franchise Info measures click throughs tell us who is listening.
+Improve your marketing content, based on what the we know about the individuals who read the article and their franchising problems.
 So, the next article can be tailored to a more specific audience.

 3. Repeat the process, once a quarter, providing you with objective analytics and 45 minutes to an hour of feedback on your audience, if you need it.